schmenniooo/Journal_IO/README.md

 1. **Create a new entry** - Click the "+" button to create a new journal entry
 2. **Edit entries** - Click on any existing entry to edit it
 3. **Delete entries** - Remove unwanted entries with the delete option
+4. **Bookmark entries** - Bookmark entries by clicking on them
-4. **Search** - Use the search functionality to find specific entries
+5. **Search** - Use the search functionality to find specific entries
-5. **Track your streak** - Keep an eye on your journaling streak to stay motivated
+6. **Track your streak** - Keep an eye on your journaling streak to stay motivated

 ## 📝 License